Race 2: Overseas

 Race 2 had a good opening in overseas with approximately ₹75.0 million the opening weekend.
 Race 2 grossed approximately $5.5 million overseas in ten days.
 After grossing $6 million in 17 days overseas, the film was declared a hit by Box Office India.
 Race 2 recorded similar figures in overseas markets like its prequel.
 Moreover, it recorded the highest ever collection in Pakistan for any Bollywood film with an amount of $775,000 beating Don 2 which netted $675,000.
 Its final business in the overseas market is around $6.5 million.

 Game

 Race 2, a racing mobile video game developed by Gameshastra was released along with the 2013 film.

-Sequel
+Standalone sequel

-After making two successful films, makers planned the third Installment of this series, which is unrelated to the first two films and will feature a whole new star cast, with the exception of Anil Kapoor and Jacqueline Fernandez.
+After making two successful films, makers planned the third Installment of this series, which is the standalone sequel to the first two films and will feature a whole new star cast, with the exception of Anil Kapoor and Jacqueline Fernandez.
 Salman Khan, Bobby Deol, Saqib Saleem and Daisy Shah were some of the new faces in the series and Remo D'Souza replaced Abbas–Mustan as the director of Race 3.
 But, the film, which was released on 15 June 2018, received highly negative reviews from critics and audiences and is considered one of Bollywood's worst films.